 There are two SGPIO (Serial General Purpose Input/Output) headers (J29, J30) located on the motherboard.
-These headers support serial link interfaces for the onboard SATA and SAS connectors.
+These headers support serial link interfacing for the onboard ESB2 SATA connectors.
 See the table on the right for pin definitions.
 Refer to the board layout below for the location.